CraigMusser/mule4-max_concurrency_poc/README.md

 # mule4-max_concurrency_poc
-A Mule 4.x project to test flow max concurrency
+A Mulesoft 4.x project to test flow max concurrency

 This was created as a proof that there is an issue with Mule Runtime v4.2.2 not honoring max concurrency for flows.